dailybruin/the-stack/README.md

 Pull requests which do not conform to the above will not be accepted.
 If you have any questions on how something should be done, please ask the data editor.

 ## Project reports
 When you finish a project, write up a small report in docs/project-reports/year and link it here!
 Project reports should have basic information on the tools you used when creating your project, and any information that would help out someone who is trying to do something similar!
+Be sure to add a link to your branch in the report for our reference or for professional reference!

 Find old project reports here!
 [2020](https://github.com/dailybruin/the-stack/tree/master/docs/project-reports/2019-2020)